cjj343/saturdaysonsundays_docs/README.md

 The current version is a historical demo using 2024 regular-season Week 1.
 Scores are provisional; automatic weekly updates are not yet available.
 Moderators control when rankings posts are created.

+## Background

+I often found myself watching NFL games just to follow players I liked in college.
+As a Texas fan, after years of feeling like my school didn't have much of a presence in the NFL, I was excited to see more familiar players making their way into the league.
+I wanted to keep up with how they were doing and see how they stacked up against players from other schools.

+There are a few sites that track college alumni in the NFL, but I couldn't find one place that brought together the players, their stats, and school rankings.
+So I decided to build the view I wanted to use.

+I've mostly been a lurker on r/CFB, and Reddit felt like the right home for this.
+My hope is that it gives college football fans something to follow and discuss between Saturdays, when most of the football on offer is in the NFL.

 ## Documentation

 - [Scoring methodology](scoring.md)